38 weeks have passed and you’re looking to induce labor.

 I get it.
 I see so many mamas at 38 and 39 weeks who are exactly where you are and frankly, I’ve been there myself.

-So I wanted to get some labor induction ideas down on paper (well, pixels anyway) for mamas to be able to peruse and then discuss with their midwives or ob-gyns.
+So I wanted to get some labor induction ideas down on paper (well, pixels anyway) for birthing people and their partners to peruse and then discuss with their midwives or ob-gyns.
 But first, some important information about the differences between labor preparation and labor induction.

 Sometimes all you need to do is get ready